AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/welldone.md

 # Well done

 Congratulations!
-You have successfully completed the codelab and should be now able to develop a App Builder app to generate custom renditions for assets in AEMaaCS.
+You have successfully completed the codelab and should be now able to develop an App Builder app to generate custom renditions for assets in AEMaaCS.

 ## Achievements